© Andrey Popov – stock.adobe.com.

 Factors that affect moving costs include:

 - Fuel.
 Gas prices are the single largest consideration.

-Get a guaranteed price in writing.
-It should include guaranteed pick-up and delivery dates and all costs when you are ready to sign the contract.
+Be sure to understand the terms of the contract before signing it.
 The contract should include a guarantee of how many hours the job will take, allowing an overrun of no more than 10%.